 This was the start of the online business card directory idea, expanded a little to allow for multiple business pages that contained photos, contact details, and about pages once a business card was clicked on.
 The interface was themeable for the user, but it’s important to note this was not a multi-tenant/white-labelled system.
 The technology and infrastructure require mentioning as they were key to resolving a few of the concerning aspects we were trying to mitigate above.

-– Styles were all stored centrally to unify the look and feel.
-No CSS.
+• Styles were all stored centrally to unify the look and feel.
+CSS wasn’t overly compatible at the time (Looking at you, Internet Explorer)

 This initial launch was moderately successful with many businesses coming on board to provide a small amount of revenue, proving the product, methods, and warranting further additions.